Baltimore, MD Premises Liability Lawyer

 Swimming Pool Accidents

-Swimming pools, often called “attractive nuisances,” require special attention from property owners.
-Common pool-related premises liability cases include:
+Swimming pools, often called “attractive nuisances,” require special attention from property stakeholders.
+Common pool-related property litigation include:

-For example, a homeowner who fails to fence their backyard pool properly could face a premises liability lawsuit if a neighbor child approaches the pool and is injured.
+For example, a homeowner who fails to fence their backyard pool properly could face a property dispute lawsuit if a neighbor child approaches the pool and is injured.

 Malfunctioning elevators and escalators can cause serious harm.
-Property owners are responsible for:
+Commercial property owners are responsible for:

 A shopper who suffers injuries due to a sudden escalator malfunction in a department store may have grounds for a premises liability claim.